Helsinki-NLP/prosody/README.md

 ### Format

-The corpus contains data in text files with one word per line and sentences separated with an empty line.
-Each non-empty line has five items separated with tabs in the following order:
+The corpus contains data in text files with one word per line and sentences separated with a line `<file> file_name.txt`, where the filename refers to the source file in LibriTTS.
+Each line in a sentence has five items separated with tabs in the following order:
 * word
-* discrete prominence label: 0, 1, 2 (NA for punctuation)
+* discrete prominence label: 0 (non-prominent), 1 (prominent), 2 (highly prominent), (NA for punctuation)
 * discrete word boundary label: 0, 1, 2 (NA for punctuation) **BETA**
 * real-valued prominence label (NA for punctuation)
 * real-valued word boundary label (NA for punctuation) **BETA**